richardcom/tp/docs/UserGuide.md

 The rating needs to be a string representing an integer from 0 to 5.

 The review content should not be empty and it should not contain more than 300 characters.

+If other command is executed before the add review command, then only the index corresponding to the book shown in the current book list will be valid.

+If the index is not in the currently shown book list, then a corresponding exception message will be shown.
 </div>

 Examples: